-You know that you need to fold when your investment is based upon hope for a return that has been overly promised and grossly under-delivered.
+You know that you need to fold when your investment is based upon hope for a return that has been overly promised and grossly, under-delivered.

 Why?
 Because your value is tied to hitting the jackpot and getting the subsequent return on your investment.
-For you, it’s more valuable to blindly invest and “get lucky/hit the jackpot,” than it is to meet a jackpot that’s intact from “hello.”
+For you, it’s more valuable to blindly invest and “get lucky/hit the jackpot,” than it is to meet a jackpot that’s apparent from “hello.”

 You are NOT that desperate.
-You don’t have to subscribe to the belief that the only way to emotional riches is by dating human slot machines and partaking in an emotional ponzi scheme with your fears.
+You don’t have to subscribe to the belief that the only way to emotional riches is by dating human slot machines and partaking in an emotional Ponzi scheme with your fears.

 Build your emotional fortune first and emanate the jackpot that YOU have become.
 Not by “hitting it big” or “getting lucky,” by means of investing in a sh*tty person, but by knowing when to fold from the bs, staying on your white horse, and speaking with your actions.